 - Problem with quick tear evaporation

-Whether the problem’s from hormonal changes, autoimmune disease, inflamed eyelid glands or allergic eye disease, our dry eye examination can get to the root of the problem.
+Whether the problem stems from hormonal changes, autoimmune disease, inflamed eyelid glands or allergic eye disease, our dry eye examination can get to the root of the problem.
 Then, we can diagnose the appropriate treatment for chronic dry eye.

 What Our Dry Eye Exam Looks For

-Because dry eyes can result from a variety of causes, our comprehensive examination searches for or measures the following:
+Because dry eyes can result from multiple causes, our comprehensive examination searches for or measures the following:

 - Family history questionnaire